GoogleCloudPlatform/accelerated-platforms/use-cases/prerequisites/raw-data.md

 Face and uploads the data into the data GCS bucket for use within the guide for the respective [use case](/use-cases).

-These preqreqs were developed to be run on the [playground AI/ML platform](/platforms/gke-aiml/playground/README.md).
+These prereqs were developed to be run on the [playground AI/ML platform](/platforms/gke-aiml/playground/README.md).
 If you are using a different environment the scripts and manifest will need to be modified for that environment.